 In a nutshell, biotech is the use of living organisms to make products or run processes.
 People know biotech best for the vital role it plays in the field of medicine.
 However, biotech is not limited to just medicine.
 It finds application in other areas such, as food and biofuels.
 Biotech combines many fields into one including biology, physics, chemistry, mathematics, and of course technology.

 What helped this sector really take off was the discovery of DNA in 1953.
-This allowed tremendous advances in the field of biotechnology.
+This allowed tremendous advances in the field of biotechnology with similar ones available on Shenandoah Biotech.
 Further, a historical milestone which ended up defining this entire industry was a supreme court case in the 1980’s.
 There, the court ruled to allow for patenting of genetically modified organisms.
 This means that intellectual property will always be in the limelight for this sector.
 From an investors standpoint, that sounds pretty exciting.
 However, the sector is full of complications which make it difficult for investors and Wall Street analysts to understand.

 Profiting in biotech

 Biotech has exceptionally high research and development costs, complimented with very little revenue in the years of development.
 Because of this, many biotechnology companies must partner with larger ones to complete product development.
 Over the past several years, a select few companies have conquered the sector.
 Smaller companies still have the potential to produce a product that makes them a king of their niche as well.
 The race to be first at a groundbreaking biotech product is what drives growth in this industry.
 This is especially common when talking about health care.
 Since drug development is an important aspect of biotechnology, understanding the process of approval of drugs by the FDA is critical.
 The Food & Drug Administration (FDA) Approval Process breaks down into three phases.